Nsustain/.github/profile/README.md

 problem that farmers have is one of the best ways to make a positive impact on environmental sustainability.

-Most people who have office jobs don’t know how it is to work closely with the environment.
+Most people who have office jobs don’t know what it's like to work closely with the environment.
 Farmers, in contrast, are possibly the most-knowledgeable group that know very well about the environment.